Courtney Act: 2014-2020

-In late 2017, Courtney made a return to reality television and appeared in Single AF, with Marnie Simpson, which is a celebrity dating show, broadcast on MTV UK.
+In late 2017, Courtney appeared in Single AF, broadcast on MTV UK.
 In February 2018, Courtney was appointed one of two Fringe Ambassadors at the Adelaide Fringe, presenting the show Under the Covers there.
 In 2017, Courtney reunited with The AAA Girls for the Access All Areas Tour (2017).
-The tour was announced August 2017, a month after the release of their EP.
 Produced by Fullscreen Live, the tour played in 15 cities in the United States and Canada.
-The show was promoted as a full production with full staging, costume changes and choreography.
-As a thank you, the group live-called fans, on Instagram, who purchased tickets.
 The Squared Division served as creative directors and Jae Fusz served as choreographer.

-In 2018, Courtney entered the Celebrity Big Brother house, the day after New Year's Day, and remained in the house for 32 days, eventually winning the season, beating Ann Widdecombe.
+In 2018, Courtney entered the Celebrity Big Brother house, and remained in the house for 32 days, eventually winning the season, beating Ann Widdecombe.
 Jenek appeared as both Courtney and himself throughout the season, being referred to "him" out of drag and "her" in drag.
-Following Courtney's win on Big Brother, her popularity continued to grow in the United Kingdom.
 Channel 4 confirmed The Courtney Act Show, with Courtney saying that she would be "working with some of [her] favourite artists", which was broadcast on Christmas Eve of 2018.
 The show featured performances from Bianca Del Rio, Adore Delano, Darienne Lake and Leona Lewis.
 Jenek also hosted the dating reality show The Bi Life, appearing both as Courtney Act and Shane, which premiered in Ireland and the United Kingdom on 25 October 2018 on E!
-Courtney competed with the song "Fight for Love" on Eurovision - Australia Decides in February 2019 to represent Australia in the Eurovision Song Contest 2019, but was not successful, losing out to Kate Miller-Heidke with the song "Zero Gravity".
+Courtney competed with the song "Fight for Love" on Eurovision – Australia Decides in February 2019 to represent Australia in the Eurovision Song Contest 2019, but was not successful, losing out to Kate Miller-Heidke with the song "Zero Gravity".
 The show received positive reviews.
 In June 2019, a panel of judges from New York magazine placed her third on their list of "the most powerful drag queens in America", a ranking of 100 former Drag Race contestants.